-Admission Procedures All Semester Hour Credit Programs
+Enrollment Procedures All Semester Hour Credit Programs

-- An Application for Admission should be completed, and the \$10 Application fee paid, at least three weeks prior to enrollment and returned to the Office of Admissions and Records.
+- 1. An Application for Admission should be completed, and the \$10 Application fee paid, at least three weeks prior to enrollment and returned to the Office of Admissions and Records.
 Upon receipt of the student's application for Admission, the applicant will be issued a student PIN and I.D. number unique to Vernon College. - 2.
 Official transcripts from the high school of graduation, colleges, or universities attended must be sent to the Office of Admissions and Records in Vernon, Texas.
-Transcripts should be ordered to arrive at least thirty (30) calendar days prior to registration and should be sent by the transmitting institution. - General Educational Development Test (GED) scores for students applying for admission by GED certificate should be provided to the Office of Admissions and Records thirty (30) calendar days prior to registration. - 4.
+Transcripts should be ordered to arrive at least thirty (30) calendar days prior to registration and should be sent by the transmitting institution. - 3.
+General Educational Development Test (GED) scores for students applying for admission by GED certificate should be provided to the Office of Admissions and Records thirty (30) calendar days prior to registration. - 4.
 Upon receipt of the appropriate documents listed above, the applicant will be notified of his/her acceptance to Vernon College.
 If notice is not received within ten (10) calendar days after completion of the steps listed, the student should contact the Office of Admissions and Records. - Before admission and registration, student skills may be assessed in reading, writing and mathematics.
-Results of this assessment are not used for admission; however, the test results will be used to determine eligibility to take specific courses. - In order to make as smooth a transition to VC as possible, each new applicant is required to attend New Student Group Advising.
-Students should contact any counseling office for dates and times. - Students should obtain a class schedule for the date and time designated for registration.
+Results of this assessment are not used for admission; however, the test results will be used to determine eligibility to take specific courses. - 6.
+In order to make as smooth a transition to VC as possible, each new applicant is required to attend New Student Group Advising.
+Students should contact any counseling office for dates and times.
+Student advising for course selection (trial scheudles) is provided by Vernon College Student Services' Counseling Staff and/or Faculty Advisors. - 7.
+Students should obtain a class schedule for the date and time designated for registration.
 Individuals registering after the regular registration period will be charged a late registration fee. - 8.
 All applicants and returning students who have questions concerning financial aid should contact the Office of Financial Aid as early as possible.
 Additional information is found under the Financial Aid section of this catalog.